thunderbird2009/software_designs/ADAP/README.md

-# ADAP: AI Data Annotation Platform - Design Documents
+# ADAP: A Data Annotation Platform - Design Documents

 This repository contains the product and architectural design documents for the Appen Data Annotation Platform (ADAP).
 ADAP is an end-to-end SaaS platform designed for the creation, management, and annotation of high-quality data required for artificial intelligence (AI) and machine learning (ML) models.